This is our review of the best raw dog food in 2022.

 Raw dog foods often consist of:

-Many pet parents want to ensure their hounds eat dog food that is as close as possible to what they ate in the wild, which has led to the search for the best raw dog foods on the market.
+Many pet parents want to ensure their hounds eat dog food that is as close as possible to what they ate in the wild as they are descendants of wolves which has led to the search for the best raw dog foods on the market.
 You can, of course, prepare homemade recipes but with big brands like natures menu entering the marketplace and convenience being key for many of us, having the best raw dog foods in a handy tub or tray makes feeding raw a piece of cake.

 Thousands of years ago, dogs would be eating raw, and many owners these days think this is the most natural way to ensure your four-legged friend has all the nutrition he needs.
 What is appetising to a dog in a bowl of kibble coated in chicken fat to make it taste nice but containing corn, wheat, and dangerous additives and preservatives.
 Raw makes food more interesting for many dogs and has countless health benefits.

-Yes, you have to be careful when feeding bones, making sure the food is stored and prepared correctly to ensure no unwanted parasites, and always wash your hands after touching raw food but these precautions should ensure your dog can safely chomp down on what they enjoy most.
+Yes, you have to be careful when feeding bones, making sure the food is stored and prepared correctly to ensure you don’t run the risk of catching unwanted parasites and salmonella, and always wash your hands after touching raw food but these precautions should ensure your dog can safely chomp down on what they enjoy most.
 Meat!

 A raw diet is becoming increasingly popular for several reasons